laboon/CS1699_Fall2018/syllabus.md

    * Altcoin infanticide
    * Merge mining

-2. A Tour of Altcoins
+2. A Tour of Altcoins and Bitcoin Maximalism
    * Litecoin - "Silver to Bitcoin's Gold"
    * Dogecoin - Inflationary Bitcoin
    * Ethereum - More powerful scripting language
    * Monero - Anonymous, not pseudonymous, transactions
    * Nano - Distributed Proof of Stake, multiple blockchains
+   * What is Bitcoin Maximalism?
+(Strong, Semi-Strong, Weak forms)

 ## Week 13 (Week of 19 NOV):